 How To Find The Perfect Wedding Dress

-Right after you get the ring and answer the question “Will you marry me?” you will instantly start thinking about the wedding dress.
-You may ask "what wedding dress should I wear?" or "what wedding dress is right for me?"
+Right after you get the ring and answer “Yes” to the question “Will you marry me?” you will instantly start thinking about the wedding dress.
+You may be asking yourself “what wedding dress should I wear?” or “what wedding dress is right for me?”

 Do the research

 Before you actually go to a store and start looking for a dress, research online.
 Check what options the online market has to offer you.